 ODU’s School of Medical Diagnostic & Translational Sciences offers a coordinated program of courses and clinical laboratory experiences leading to Bachelor of Science degrees in medical technology, nuclear medicine technology, as well as a program in cytotechnology.

 The Frank Reidy Research Center for Bioelectrics (FRRCBE) studies the interaction of electromagnetic fields and ionized gases with biological systems, and uses this knowledge to optimize and develop applications in biotechnology, medical diagnostics and therapeutics, food and other industrial processing and sterilization, and environmental remediation.

 University of Virginia (UVA)

-The Institute for Nanoscale and Quantum Scientific and Technological Advanced Research (nanoSTAR) encompasses nanoscale and quantum research, education, and business development projects in three broad theme areas: electronics, biology & medicine, and energy & the environment.
+The Institute for Nanoscale and Quantum Scientific and Technological Advanced Research (nanoSTAR) encompasses nanoscale and quantum research, education, and business development projects in three broad theme areas: electronics, biology and medicine, and energy and the environment.

 Also at UVA, the Biomedical Sciences Graduate Program (BIMS) is a vibrant interdisciplinary graduate program committed to training Ph.D candidates in becoming the next generation of scientific leaders.

 VCU Life Sciences is housed in the Eugene P. and Lois E. Trani Center for Life Sciences, a 132,000-square-foot building that features classrooms, lecture halls, and instructional laboratories, as well as a 3,000-square-foot rooftop greenhouse and an aquatics facility.
 Programs at VCU include the Center for the Study of Biological Complexity and Chemical and Life Science Engineering.
 The Center for Clinical and Translational Research (CCTR) is the first academic health center in Virginia to join a national consortium of 60 research centers sponsored by the NIH’s National Center for Advancing Translational Sciences (NCATS).